rhliang/GVRDGrunt/README.md

 ##### `.deregister_all_fyi_mappings`
 De-registers all FYI mappings for this guild.

+##### `.map_category_to_fyi [category channel] [FYI channel] [timeout in hours]` (or `mapchattofyi`)
+Configures FYI functionality for the specified category; FYIs will be posted to the specified FYI channel, and time out after the specified number of hours.
+Calling this command does two things: first, any channel in the category will be configured for FYI functionality; second, any new channels created in this category will automatically be configured for FYI functionality with the same settings.

+##### `.deregister_fyi_category_mapping [category]`
+De-registers the FYI mapping for the specified category.  *Note that this does not deactivate FYI mappings for all of the channels in the category, nor any channels that were configured by being created as part of this category!*

 ##### `.show_fyi_configuration`
 Show all FYI functionality configuration for this guild.
 This does not require `Administrator` privileges, only `Manage Nicknames`.

+##### `.get_inactive_fyis`
+Return JSON files, both human-readable and machine-readable, containing all of this guild's inactive FYIs (i.e. cancelled FYIs.)

+##### `.get_expired_fyis`
+Return JSON files, both human-readable and machine-readable, containing all of this guild's expired FYIs; that is, FYIs older than the specified timeout period from their creation.
+These are the FYIs that are eligible to be cleaned up (i.e. removed from the database and no longer tracked for edits or reactions.)

+##### `.clean_up_fyis`
+Returns the same stuff as `.get_expired_fyis` but also subsequently cleans up those FYIs.
+Note that this is also periodically done automatically by the bot, so you should normally not need to do this manually.

 ##### `.fyi [fyi text]`
 This command is the actual FYI command.
 Everything after `.fyi` will be posted to the corresponding FYI channel.